It Was All About Vinyl

 Import Albums

 Import records also offered the serious record buyer the opportunity to get an album that just plain wasn't available in the states yet.
 If you couldn't wait, and you just had to have it, then an import was probably the best way to go if the band was foreign.
 Such a case existed for me with "A Tab in the Ocean" by Nektar and The Scorpions' "In Trance" which cost $5.50.
-It featured a sexually provocative color of a blonde woman and a white Fender Stratocaster guitar.
-The import version showed upper body nudity, while the U.S. release had airbrushed that portion out.scorpions in trance
+It featured a provocative covor of a blonde woman and a white Fender Stratocaster guitar.
+The import version showed upper body nudity, while the U.S. release had airbrushed that portion out.

 The import version of The Scorpions' "Virgin Killer". was an album just begging to be banned from any shelf.
-"Virgin Killer" was probably The Scorpions' most monumental cover mistake, and a true collector's item.
-I always felt that their music was so far above the terrrible cover choices they made in the 70's.
-However, I did enjoy "In Trance" immensely!
+"Virgin Killer" was probably The Scorpions' most monumental cover mistake displayed child pornography.
+I always felt that their terrrible cover choices they made in the '70s would come back on them in later years.
+It did.
+However, aside from a terrible cover, and as an album alone, I did enjoy "Virgin Killer" immensely.

 Jimi Hendrix' "Electric Ladyland" was another legendary import: a double-folding album of culturally diverse naked women.